JukkaMK/JukkaMK/README.md

 ## Hi, I'm Jukka 👋

-I'm a biotech engineer and MSc in genetics & molecular biology with a strong interest in bioinformatics and biological data analysis.
+I'm a biotech engineer and MSc in genetics & molecular biology with a strong interest in genetics, bioinformatics and biological data analysis.

 My background is in: